gus5298/Auto-Attack-and-Digital-Defense-/README.md

 ## Closed-Loop XAI-Guided Laser Attack + Digital Color-Filter Defenses

 This repository implements a **general closed-loop physical attack framework** for vision-based monitoring systems.
 It performs **autonomous, XAI-guided laser perturbations** and includes a full suite of **digital color-filter defenses**.
+Manual attacks using a gamepad are also supported.
 The system is device-agnostic: adapting to a new device only requires replacing classifier weight files.

 ---
 ## 1. Repository Structure